ojisanchamchi/mac_cleaner/README.md

 *   `--dry-run`, `-n`: Perform a dry run without deleting files.
 *   `--sudo`: Run with sudo for system-level cleanup.
+*   `--interactive`, `-i`: Review each section and choose what to clean before anything runs.

 ### Analyze disk space